-Based on the observations of the researchers, there are several factors that lead to an increase in students' MCS whose learning uses a realistic mathematical approach better than those using ordinary learning, including:

-- 1. The existence of worksheets that contain problems relevant to the day-to-day life so students can actively think.
+Based on the results of the two average difference test in Table 2 shows that the improvement of students' MCS whose learning uses a realistic mathematical approach is significantly better than those using ordinary learning.
+Based on the observations of the researchers, there are several factors that lead to an increase in students' MCS whose learning uses a realistic mathematical approach better than those using ordinary learning, including: The existence of worksheets that contain problems relevant to the day-to-day life so students can actively think.
 Giving LKS can help students connect the concepts they have with the concepts to be studied.
-In addition, students can develop MCS. - 2.
+In addition, students can develop MCS.

 There is an activity or presentation stage in front of the class, at this stage can train students to express ideas and can increase students' self-confidence.
 In addition, at this stage students can play an active role in responding to class representatives who present the results of the discussion by asking questions, providing input or objections.

-CONCLUSION

-Based on the data analysis and discussion described in the previous chapter, the researchers concluded that the

-- 1. achievement of mathematical communication skills of public junior high school students whose learning uses realistic mathematical approaches is better than those using ordinary learning. - 2.
+CONCLUSION Based on the data analysis and discussion described in the previous chapter, the researchers concluded that the achievement of mathematical communication skills of public junior high school students whose learning uses realistic mathematical approaches is better than those using ordinary learning.
 Improved mathematical communication skills of state junior high school students whose learning uses a realistic mathematical approach better than those who use ordinary learning.

-Suggestion

-Based on the research results and conclusions obtained, the researcher revealed several suggestions that might be used as a reference and reflection for some parties, namely a realistic mathematical approach can be implemented at the elementary / equivalent level, and SMP / equivalent.
+Suggestion Based on the research results and conclusions obtained, the researcher revealed several suggestions that might be used as a reference and reflection for some parties, namely a realistic mathematical approach can be implemented at the elementary / equivalent level, and SMP / equivalent.
 Realistic mathematics approach is not appropriate if implemented at the high school / equivalent level because it will prevent students from thinking abstractly.